galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > <comment-title>Selecting your own region of interest</comment-title>
 >
-> The window used in this tutorial is provided ready to use, so choosing a region is not part of the
+> The window used here is provided ready to use, so choosing a region is not part of this tutorial.
+If
-> exercises.
-If you want to cut your own region out of a Xenium section, these are the documented routes.
+> you want to cut your own region out of a Xenium section, these are the documented routes.
 >
 > - **Draw the region on the image.** Xenium Explorer can hold several selections on one section and
->   export each of them, and 10x Genomics documents the procedure in
+>   export each of them, described in
 >   [Selecting multiple regions of interest](https://www.10xgenomics.com/support/software/xenium-explorer/latest/tutorials/xe-selecting-multiple-regions-of-interest).
 >   A region can also be drawn interactively on a SpatialData object with `napari`, following the
 >   SpatialData tutorial on